-You can reach Yale's PolicyMap subscription at yale.policymap.com/maps.
+You can reach Yale's PolicyMap subscription at yale.policymap.com/maps - use VPN if you are off-campus.
 Unlike SimplyMap and SocialExplorer, there is no option to create an account for PolicyMap on their main website.
 This means that any content you create or upload through the Data Loader is available to everyone at Yale.
 Please keep this in mind if you are using the Data Loader to geocode addresses.

-If you do not want everyone at Yale to have access to your data, you will need an individual PolicyMap account.
-You can request an individual login and password by contacting PolicyMap throught their Contact Page (yale.policymap.com/contact.html).
+If you do not want everyone at Yale to have access to your data, you will need to create a personal PolicyMap account.
 These accounts are free with the Yale site license.

 PolicyMap allows you to create custom regions that you can use for analysis.
 These areas are saved and are one of the geographic options when you create reports.
 There are three ways to create regions: